Legal obligations after a motor vehicle accident

 Practical Steps

-As well as the legal obligations after an accident, a driver involved in an accident should take the following steps:
+As well as the legal obligations after an accident, a driver involved in an accident should consider taking the following steps:

 - As well as obtaining the name, address and registration number of any other driver involved, also ask for their telephone number.